Jordy Nelson

-Jordy Ray Nelson (born May 31, 1985) is an American former professional football player who was a wide receiver in the National Football League (NFL) for 11 seasons with the Green Bay Packers and the Oakland Raiders.
-He played college football at Kansas State, where he received All-American honors, and was drafted by Green Bay in the second round of the 2008 NFL Draft.
-During his tenure in Green Bay, he won Super Bowl XLV with the team over the Pittsburgh Steelers in the 2010 season.
-After spending 10 seasons in Green Bay, he played one year with the Raiders before announcing his retirement.
+Jordy Ray Nelson (born May 31, 1985) is an American former professional football player who was a wide receiver in the National Football League (NFL) for 11 seasons, primarily with the Green Bay Packers.
+Nelson was raised in Riley County, Kansas and played college football for the Kansas State Wildcats, receiving consensus All-American honors in 2007.
+He was selected by the Packers in the second round of the 2008 NFL draft.
+In the 2010 season, he won Super Bowl XLV over the Pittsburgh Steelers, catching a touchdown pass in the game.
+Following his departure from the Packers in 2018, he played one year with the Oakland Raiders before announcing his retirement.
+In 2023, he was inducted into the Packers Hall of Fame.
+As of September 2025, Nelson holds the Packers franchise record for the most Lambeau Leaps performed by a player (27).

 Early life

 Nelson was born in Manhattan, Kansas, to Alan and Kim Nelson, farmers who lived in Riley and had season tickets to Kansas State football games.
 The Nelson farm, established by his great-great-grandfather who immigrated from Sweden, has been in the family for four generations.

 Nelson attended Riley County High School in Riley, Kansas, and played football for the Falcons.
 During his senior year playing quarterback, he completed 62 percent of his passes for 1,029 yards and eight touchdowns.
 Nelson also rushed for 1,572 yards, averaging 9.8 yards per carry with 25 touchdowns.
 He was named Flint Hills Player of the Year by the Manhattan Mercury.
 In 2003, he played in the Kansas Shrine Bowl.
 In addition to football, he was an all-state basketball player, averaging 17.2 points per game his senior year.

 Nelson was an outstanding track and field athlete and won a national AAU championship in the 400 meters as a 10-year-old.
-In 2003, his senior year at Riley County High School, he won the state titles in Class 3A in the 100 meters, with a time of 10.63 seconds; 200 meters, with a time of 21.64 seconds; 400 meters, with a time of 48.79; and long jump, with a leap of 7.00 meters.
+In 2003, his senior year at Riley County High School, he won the state titles in Class 3A in the 100 meters, with a time of 10.63 seconds, which is currently the fastest 100m time in state history for class 3A; 200 meters, with a time of 21.64 seconds; 400 meters, with a time of 48.79; and long jump, with a leap of 7.00 meters.
 Nelson became the third player from Riley County High School to make the NFL, joining Jon McGraw and Homer Hanson.